1847123212/vl670/README.md

 make sure you're cutting `JP2`.
 Use a multimeter to confirm the connection is truly broken.

-Once `JP2` is cut, the USB Type-C port no longer provides power to the development board.
+Once `JP2` is cut, the USB Type-B port no longer provides power to the development board.
 Signals and ground connections remain.

 #### Oddities